-She calls it to be critical.
-For Isabell, it is important to stay critical to one self.
+For Isabell, it is important to stay critical towards oneself.
 The mistake is not made by the horse.
 It is made by the rider.
 From this point of view, you go step by step analyzing what went wrong, what should be done better the next time, and what is the real reason behind the mistake.

 “Why is the horse not in the condition or shape, that I would like it to be in?
 It is my job to figure it out.
 I owe that to my horse.“

 For Isabel, there are so many things coming together.
 As you get more experienced, you can analyse your ride more objectively and quicker than a rider with less experience.
-Also, it is important to have a healthy team behind you.
-They keep you on the ground at all time and to help you to analyse the mistake.
-I Isabel recommends that you ally yourself with a skilled trainer who can help you analyse your rides and keep you growing as a rider.
+Also, it is important to have a healthy team supporting you.
+They keep you grounded at all time and help you to analyse the mistakes.
+Isabell recommends that you join up with a skilled trainer who can help you analyse your rides and keep you growing as a rider.
 An objective analysis is a very valuable tool to improve yourself as a rider.

-It is important to stay confident through the rough times.
-But sometimes it can be really hard to keep your confidence, if you experience a lot of resistance.
-For Isabell the key to keep her confidence is to be well-prepared:
+Sometimes it can be really hard to keep your confidence, if you experience a lot of adversity.
+For Isabell the key to keeping her confidence is to be well-prepared:

 So when mistakes happen, and yes, they happen to Isabell too, she says, you can assure yourself that you did everything in your power to do your best.
 You have to stay humble, Isabell says, and continues:

 “I am very carefull not to want everything too fast.
-You have to stay on ground and humble towards the world andt owards your horse.
+You have to stay humble in the world and towards your horse.
 I try to remind myself to stay humble every day.”